 Projects at Great Sand Dunes Funded by Your Fee Dollars

-The additional revenue from entrance fees at Great Sand Dunes will support:
+The additional revenue from entrance fees at Great Sand Dunes support:

-- The renovation of the visitor center interior exhibits
+The renovation of the visitor center, and planning, design and installation of new visitor center exhibits

-- The restoration of Rio Grande Cutthroat Fish habitat along Sand Creek
+The restoration of Rio Grande Cutthroat Trout in Sand Creek

 Visitor Use Comfort Stations - This project rehabilitated six deteriorated comfort stations in the day-use area and campground.
 The existing heating system was converted to a solar heating system and the ceramic floor tile, toilet partitions, and mirrors, exterior doors were replaced.